Simo067m/comsocsci2024/docs/project_assignments.md

   - *Textual Data Examination*: Discuss the textual elements within your dataset and your approach to analyzing this content.
   - *Integrative Analysis*: Explain how you intend to integrate the network and textual data analyses to draw comprehensive insights.

-#### Formatting and Submission
+#### Practicalities
 Here are some details about the format and submission of your presentation.
 - *Presentation Format*: There are no stringent format requirements for the presentation, but you will be asked to stay within 5 minutes.
-- *Audience**: The presentation will be delivered to the entire class.
+- *Audience*: The presentation will be delivered to the entire class.
 - *Platform*: Submit your presentation slides on DTU Learn.
-- *Deadline*: Given the extensive data work involved, you will have 2 weeks to prepare and submit your video presentation.
+- *Deadline*: Given the extensive data work involved, you will have 2 weeks to prepare and submit your slides.

 ### <a name="project-assignmentB"></a> Project Assignment B.

-The deliverables for the Final project will be
+The deliverables for the final project will be

 __A website__.
 The website should contain the result of your analysis, it should tell the story about the data that you're interested in getting across.
 The website should not be technical, but rather aim at using visualization and explanation to get your insights across to a non-scientific reader.